QuantEcon/python-lecture-sandpit.myst/lectures/ak2_zejin.md

     return (Cy ** β) * (Co ** (1-β))
 ```

-We use `Cy_val` to compute the lifetime value of choosing an arbitrary consumption plan, $C_y$, given the intertemporal budget constraint.
+We use `Cy_val` to compute the lifetime value of an arbitrary consumption plan, $C_y$, given the intertemporal budget constraint.

 Note that it requires knowing future prices $r_{t+1}$ and tax rate $\tau_{t+1}$.